tanzquotient/website/README.md

 ## Local Setup

-⚠️ Windows (including WSL) is no supported.
-Please use Linux or MacOS. ⚠️
+⚠️ This guide is only tested for Linux and MacOS.
+You can probably use Windows, but we never tested it and can therefore not support you. ⚠️

-1. Make sure [Docker][docker] is installed.
+1. Make sure [uv][uv] and [Docker Compose][docker-compose] are installed.
-1. Clone this repo: `git clone <repo-url>`
+2. Clone this repo: `git clone <repo-url>`
-1. Create a python environment using python `>= 3.14`.
-   You can for example set it up with a [venv](https://docs.python.org/3/library/venv.html).
-   1. `python3 -m venv venv`
-   1. `source venv/bin/activate`
-1. Initialize the project: `./scripts/initialize_project.sh` (this will install the requirements and start the Docker containers)
+3. Initialize the project: `./scripts/initialize_project.sh` (this will install the dependencies and start the Docker containers)
-1. Run the project: `python manage.py runserver` (from within your venv!)
+4. Run the project: `python manage.py runserver` (from within the venv created by uv!)
-1. Find the website at [localhost:8000][local_instance]
+5. Find the website at [localhost:8000][local_instance]
-1. Import a database dump (see below)
+6. Import a database dump (see below)

 When you are done developing, stop the containers again: `docker compose down`.